Using talent mapping to break into international markets

 After we had completed our research and assessed candidate openness to relocation, we trimmed the shortlist from 250 candidates to the best six.

-This was time consuming, but ensured we had a comprehensive understanding of client-candidate fit.
-We had to assess which candidates were the best fit for location, role, salary and family commitments.
+This ensured we had a comprehensive understanding of client-candidate fit.
+We assessed which candidates were best fit for the location, role, salary, and family commitments.
+Doing this process ourselves meant that the client could save time and focus on running their business.

 Step 6: Interview process

-I like to be heavily involved in the organisation of the interviews and screen the candidates before they are even considered.
+We remain involved in organising the interviews and screening the candidates before they are considered.

-I do this using sets of questions that are developed by myself and the client.
-I am the middle person between the candidate and client, and it is vital that I represent both parties to the highest standard.
+We do this using sets of questions developed by ourselves and the client.
+We act as the middleman between the candidate and client and represent both parties to the highest standard.

 Time is a huge factor when trying to find the right candidate.